zhenging/phys208a/topics/centripetal_force.md

 F_c = \frac{mv^2}{R}
 $$

 A car is moving along an inclined _frictionless_ circular track.
-The inclined angle with the horizontal line is $\th = 30\degree$ The radius of the track is $100m$.
+The inclined angle with the horizontal line is $\th = 30\degree$, and the radius of the track is $100m$.
 Find the velocity $v$, so that the car does not move up or down.
 ![Graph](../assets/quiz0221_centripetal_force.PNG)
 >Solution
 $$